 Endless OS has been tested on a wide variety of different laptop and desktop computers with great results.
 Under the hood, Endless OS is based on Linux, which features great out-of-the-box hardware support for the majority of modern devices.

 We strive to keep Endless OS up-to-date with the latest Linux versions in order to maximize the landscape of supported hardware.
 However, there are thousands of different computers available from many different manufacturers and occasionally some compatibility issues may be encountered.

 There are some cases where devices do not work in this way on Linux, but a Linux device driver is available for download.
-Unfortunately, such drivers usually cannot be installed on Endless OS.
+However, such drivers usually cannot be installed on Endless OS.

-If you change the hardware in your computer, it is not necessary to reinstall Endless OS.
-The hardware changes will be detected automatically.
+If you change the hardware in your computer, it is not necessary to reinstall Endless OS; the hardware changes will be detected automatically.